Written by:

-To find the best projector screen, we started by buying the top 15 models on the market and tested them with our own eyes using our favorite games and movies.
-During our real-time testing, we paid special attention to features like color accuracy, gain, ease of installation, and different surface materials.
-We took these tests and narrowed our list down to the best projector screens.
+To find the best projector screen, we started by buying the top 15 models on the market and researched them with our own eyes using our favorite games and movies.
+During our research, we paid special attention to features like color accuracy, gain, ease of installation, and different surface materials.
+We took this research and narrowed our list down to the best projector screens.
 With one of the best projector screens, it should be easily set up in your living room.
 Take a look at the best projectors to use with your new projector screen.

 Jump To: Compare the features of the top Projector Screens.